 Thank you for your interest in pitching to the Chicago Reader.
-We are primarily a staff-written publication, but we also run narrative features, insightful criticism, timely blog posts, or expertly composed videos that come from freelance contributors.
+We are primarily a staff-written publication, but we also run narrative features, neighborhood news stories, criticism, videos, and audio works that come from freelance contributors.

-We rarely accept already written or finished stories.
-If you send us a finished story—especially one that is more than 500 words—we will not read it.
+We rarely accept completed stories.
+If you send us a finished article that is more than 500 words—we will not read it.
 We don't have time.

 If you've never written for us before, we recommend that you start by pitching a short story—one that is 300 to 1,000 words that you can report and write in a day or two—as opposed to a lengthy feature that might take weeks or months to report and write.

 Don't presume we are as knowledgeable about this topic as you are.
 Help us get into the story the way you would if you were telling the story to a friend who knew nothing about the topic.

 There are several sections of the paper that are open to freelance submissions:

 The friendly front-of-the-book section accepts submissions for "What the hell is this place?"
 This feature includes a photo of an unusual aspect of the built environment in the city (a place that makes you go huh?!) and a brief explanation of what the object or structure is.
 We're also looking for submissions to "Sightseeing," a history-focused short essay that highlights little-known tidbits from our weird city's past.
 These pieces are 300 to 600 words in length.
 Send City Life pitches to Karen Hawkins at firstname.lastname@example.org.

 The Reader features a regular two-page spread of nonfiction comics that look at local events, figures, or points of interest.
 Please send us a paragraph that describes your idea and the subject, and three samples of your comics work.
 Send comics journalism pitches to Karen Hawkins and Sujay Kumar, email@example.com and firstname.lastname@example.org.